This blog has two purposes:

 Free public relations reports

-Please share these reports with your peers and contacts and encourage them to be RTed about – hopefully they provide further evidence as to why this blog is worth subscribing to!
+Please share these resources with your peers and contacts and encourage them to be RTed about – hopefully they provide further evidence as to why this blog is worth subscribing to!